gsheee/Final-Project-1-Grace/DecisionsBooleanOperators.md

 The outer `if` is evaluated first.
 The inner `if` is ***only*** evaluated if the outer `if` condition is `true`.
 Tips for using nested `if` statements:

 - Avoid having too many levels of nested ifs – this makes the code hard to read.
 Try to use logical operators (&&, ||) when possible.
-- Make sure the nested if is absolutely necessary and cannot be replaced with and `else if`statement.
+- Make sure the nested if is absolutely necessary and cannot be replaced with an `else if` statement.

 ## Switch

-A `switch` statements considers a value and compares it against several possible matching patterns.
+A `switch` statement considers a value and compares it against several possible matching patterns.
 It then executes an appropriate block of code based on the ***first pattern that matches successfully***.
 It's an alternative to the `if` statement for responding to multiple potential states.